-HTC Droid Incredible 2, Amaze 4G each get a maintenance updateAlex Wagner - Deputy Managing Editor, News Desk
+HTC Droid Incredible 2, Amaze 4G each get a maintenance updateAlex Wagner - Editorial Director of News and Content

 Earlier today the Motorola DROID Bionic was treated to a tasty software update, and now it seems that a pair of HTC-made handsets are getting some maintenance updates to call their own.
 First up, the HTC DROID Incredible 2 on Verizon.
 A new document posted to Verizon's support has revealed that the DInc 2 is going to be on the receiving end of a new update with the build number 5.10.605.9.
 The update weighs in at 29.335MB and, although it's not the most bundle of new software ever, it does contain several worthwhile patches and bug fixes: